-- The dough can be made ahead of time, and let to rise in the fridge, which gives a lot of wiggle room and flexibility.
+The dough can be made ahead of time, and let to rise in the fridge if you want to make it ahead.

 All purpose flour or bread flour are ideal for this recipe; if you are gluten free then you can opt for an all purpose gluten free flour as well.